China Airlines Flight 676: Investigation and conclusion

 On initial approach to land, the aircraft was more than 300 m above its normal altitude when it was only 6 nautical miles away from the airport.
 Nonetheless, it continued the approach.
 Only when approaching the runway threshold was a go-around initiated.
 During this time, the pilot had pushed the yoke forward and the plane's autopilot was disengaged, but he was not aware of it, so during the go-around, he did nothing to actively take control of the plane, as he thought the autopilot would initiate the maneuver.
 For 11 seconds, the plane was under no one's control.

 Following a formal investigation that had continued for nearly 2 years, a final report by a special task force under the Civil Aviation Administration concluded that pilot error was the cause of the crash of Flight 676.
 The report concludes by criticizing China Airlines for "insufficient training" and "poor management of the resources in the pilot's cabin".

 In popular culture

-The crash was featured in season 24, episode 5 of the Canadian documentary series Mayday, titled "Eleven Deadly Seconds".
+The crash of China Airlines Flight 676 was featured in the 2024 episode "Eleven Deadly Seconds", of the Canadian-made, internationally distributed documentary series Mayday.